dcm4che/dcm4chee-arc-hl7cs/source/orm/inbound.rst

    >Local Namespace Entity ID, "(0040, 0031)", Visit Number, 00149.2, PV1:19.2, [#Note3]_

+.. csv-table:: HL7 status mapping to DICOM status
+   :name: status_mapping
+   :header: HL7 Status, DICOM Status

+   S - STAT, STAT
+   A - ASAP, HIGH
+   R - Routine, ROUTINE
+   P - Pre-op, HIGH
+   C - Callback, HIGH
+   T - Timing, MEDIUM

 .. [#Note1] Only the suggested values of the HL7 Priority component of Quantity/Timing.
-These values shall be mapped to the DICOM enumerated fields for Priority as
+These values shall be mapped to the DICOM enumerated fields for Priority.
+See :ref:`status_mapping`

 .. [#Note2] Attributes (0040,2016) and (0040, 2017) are designed to incorporate the HL7 components of Placer Issuer and
     Number, and Filler Issuer and Number.
 In a healthcare enterprise with multiple issuers of patient identifiers, both the